Ph.D. 2015, The University of Texas Health Science Center at San Antonio

 MD 2005 China Medical University

 Research Focus: Glial biology, neuroscience

 I am passionate about uncovering the downstream effectors of oligodendrocyte protection and their roles in neurological diseases such as multiple sclerosis (MS).
-To investigate the role of oligodendrocyte protection in inflammatory demyelination, my lab combines genetic mouse models with pharmacological, molecular and cellular techniques.
+To investigate the role of oligodendrocyte protection in inflammatory demyelination, my lab combines genetic mouse models with pharmacological, molecular, and cellular techniques.

 MS is an immune-mediated inflammatory demyelinating disorder, characterized by CNS inflammation, demyelination, oligodendrocyte destruction, and axonal degeneration.
 Clinical manifestations are diverse and often disabling, and current immunomodulatory therapies have limited benefit on MS disease progression.
 While some focus on the many reasons that the BBB becomes permeable, understanding the stoking of the inflammatory response in the CNS is also critical for developing therapies, not only for MS, but other neuropathologies.
-Using cellular, genetic, and pharmacological approaches, the work in the Chen lab is directed towards understanding the cytoprotective pathways in oligodendrocytes against inflammation and the impact of oligodendrocyte protection on the progression of MS.
+Using cellular, genetic, and pharmacological approaches, the work in the Chen lab is directed toward understanding the cytoprotective pathways in oligodendrocytes against inflammation and the impact of oligodendrocyte protection on the progression of MS.